 To anyone who will be doing the Thanksgiving cooking this year, you’ll also appreciate that these recipes are relatively easy to assemble and make, yet thoroughly satisfying to enjoy with friends and family.

 From our own archives, here’s an entrée that offers turkey as its centerpiece, though with a twist, and it saves you from having to roast a whole bird.
 As its name suggests, the Stuffed Turkey Tenderloin with Butternut Squash, Cranberry, and Pecan packs the best fall flavors & nutrition into one tidy, elegant bundle.

 2. Shepherd’s Pie

-If you would rather a vegan Thanksgiving, you might try the Shepherd’s Pie by Minimalist Baker, which contains only 9 ingredients, with fiber-rich, iron-rich lentils standing in for the meat and Yukon Gold mashed potatoes fluffed on top.
-(Tip: Opt for seed-grown potatoes, which requires lower concentrations of fungicide, versus spud-grown.)
+If you would rather a vegan Thanksgiving, you might try the Shepherd’s Pie by Minimalist Baker, which contains only 9 ingredients, with fiber- and iron-rich lentils standing in for the meat, and Yukon Gold mashed potatoes fluffed on top.
+(Tip: Opt for seed-grown potatoes, which require lower concentrations of fungicide, versus spud-grown.)